 Located at a major transport crossroad with a long coastline in the Adriatic Sea, Slovenia has a developed economy with an educated workforce and a first-rate infrastructure.
 Two-thirds of the working population in the country is into the services industry, making it a hub for outsourcing services in the Eastern Europe.
-Foreign trade is of prime importance to Slovenia’s economy as the combined value of exports and imports equals 146%.
+Foreign trade is of prime importance to Slovenia’s economy as the combined value of exports and imports equals to 154.8% of GDP.
 Foreign and domestic investors are treated equally, and high level of economic openness is a distinctive feature of the country’s economy.

-Principal language: Slovenian
+Principal Language: Slovenian

 Government: Parliamentary Republic